The Washington Post: US tax system creates huge bills for foreign citizens

 Many are not optimistic.
 The Treasury Department and the IRS have limited leeway to change tax rules without congressional approval.
 So far, legislative efforts to change FATCA and other U.S. tax laws have stalled.
 “In complex legislation, there are mistakes and things that need to be fixed after the fact,” said Toder.

-Technically, Carrie is represented in Congress by the last place she had residence in the United States — in her case, a place she left as a baby.
+Technically, Carrie is represented in Congress by the last place she had a residence in the United States — in her case, a place she left as a baby.
 Peter Spiro, an expert on dual citizenship at Temple University School of Law, said this is one reason Americans overseas have little clout in the U.S. political system.

 “Their representation in Congress is watered down,” Spiro said.